 I consider my neighborhood to be exceptionally safe, but I don’t know if I’ll be so quick to let my kids run the hood, unattended, looking for people to play with.
 They’ll probably be restricted to the house across the street and the one next door.

 Unfortunately, they will be screwed because the lady who lives next door will be none too thrilled if my kids show up looking to play with her kids since a) she doesn’t have any kids and b) it seems she is still not over the time when my stubby-tail Golden Retriever, Floyd Coden, once got into her yard and ate all of her cat‘s food—like it was some huge inconvenience or something.
-Trust me, Mrs. Roper, it turned out to be a much bigger inconvenience for me.
+Trust me, Mrs. Roper, it turned out to be a much bigger inconvenience for me at 4:00 in the morning.
 And the house across the street probably isn’t the most ideal spot for my kids to play either since I’m fairly certain that the lady who currently inhabits that house is dead.

 At this point, I’m lucky.
 My kids are happy to play with my friends’ kids because they have no say and they don‘t know any better, but one day that will change.
 One day they are going to request a playdate and I’m going to have to arrange it.
 That is not unreasonable.
 I had friends outside of my neighborhood when I was a kid.
 I wasn’t a total loser.
 Sometimes I wanted to play at their houses, so either my mom or I would make a plan, and then she’d drop me off and drive away.

 We didn’t refer to those times as playdates.
 I don’t think we had a name for them.
 We just did them.
 My mom would drop and then she would go.
 The next time, my mom would do my friend’s mom a solid and that mom could have her chance at the Drop-N-Go.